Layr-Labs/eigenlayer-contracts/docs/README.md

 | -------- | -------- | -------- |
 | [`PaymentCoordinator.sol`](../src/contracts/core/PaymentCoordinator.sol) | Singleton | Transparent proxy |

 The `PaymentCoordinator` is the main entry point of submission and claiming of ERC20 payments in EigenLayer.
+It carries out three basic functions:
-It is interacted by AVSs (via the AVS's contracts) to submit payments to their registered Operators and their delegated Stakers.
-The payment updater will periodically consolidate all recent payments and distribute them to the Operators and Stakers by submitting a merkle root to the `PaymentCoordinator` contract.
-Total accumulated rewards can then be claimed by Operators/Stakers.
+* AVSs (via the AVS's contracts) submit "range payments" to their registered Operators and Stakers over a specific time period
+* *Off-chain*, the payment updater will use each range payment's time period to apply payment amounts to historical Staker/Operator stake weights.
+This is consolidated into a merkle root that is posted *on-chain* to the `PaymentCoordinator`, allowing Stakers/Operators to claim their allocated payments.
+* Stakers/Operators can claim payments posted by the payment updater.

 See full documentation in [`/core/PaymentCoordinator.md`](./core/PaymentCoordinator.md).